Last committee meeting for the 41st Triennial Old Home Week Celebration. This is a partial representation of the committee chairpersons.

-In another letter dated April 3, 1902, Mr. Baer suggested a program for this reunion.
+In a letter dated April 3, 1902, Mr. Baer suggested a program for this reunion.
 The dates originally suggested were changed to August 8 of that year, and at that time between 50 and 60 "Old Boys" arrived for the big affair.
 The first Reunion proved so completely successful that it was decided to hold another in 1905 and the custom of a Triennial was established.

 Philip Edward Baer born May 28, 1865 was the son of Adam and Catherine (Goetz) Baer.
 He graduated from Greencastle High School.